FlowSs/PMT/README.md

 * `rep_mce/`
 * `mce_estim.py`

-To calculate the Monte-Carlo error (MCE) as we detailed in Section III.D, after calculating/putting accuracy files in the correct directory in `raw_data/`, one needs to first execute `exp.py` to generate monte-carlo simulation data.
+To calculate the Monte-Carlo error (MCE) as we detailed in Section 5.4, after calculating/putting accuracy files in the correct directory in `raw_data/`, one needs to first execute `exp.py` to generate monte-carlo simulation data.